scagle/minesweeper/README.md

 ### DEPENDENCIES
 * C++
 * This requires the ncurses library to render the game in the terminal
-* Supported for Linux, will probably work for others
+* Supported for Ubuntu Linux, will probably work for others

 ### CONTROLS
 ```